Master FaceTime: Use It Like a Pro [Advanced Guide]

 3. Select Screen Sharing:

-Tap on the "Screen Share" button, which looks like a person in front of a rectangle.
+• tap the "Screen Share" button, which looks like a person in front of a rectangle so the result is easier to save or share right after this step.

 4. Start Sharing:

-You can navigate away from the FaceTime app to show other content on your screen.
+• You can Go away from the FaceTime app to show other content on your screen.
+That makes the FaceTime guide more useful because the same menu can look different across iPhone, iPad, and Mac.

 5. End Screen Sharing: